Mastering Supply Chain – Logistics Coordinator

 Key Skills Required

-• The ability to think on your feet and be solutions-focused is becoming increasingly more important due to the ongoing disruption to international shipping
+• Adaptable and solutions-focused, as the ability to think on your feet is increasingly essential amid ongoing disruptions to international shipping.

 Salary Guide